BackstagecrewIS/devsite/README.md

 **Future Development:**
 * An voting system to allow users to upvote answers.
+* Password recover option

 ### The structure plane:
 **How is the information structured and how is it logically grouped?**

 The information should be grouped by;

-* There is a basic website for the company and the FAQ is just one section of the site.
+* This is a small website for the company and the FAQ is just one section of the site.

-* The main FAQ page will contain the question form along with the Accordion section with answer categories.
+* The main FAQ page will contain the Accordion section with answer categories.
+* A page will contain the Ask Question form.
+* A page will handle the user registration.
+* A page will handle the user management including account deletion
+* Terms and conditions for registration should be on a modal.

+* Admin functions will only be visible to the admin user.

 ### The skeleton plane:
 **How will our information be represented, and how will the user navigate to the information and the features?**